matthewyackee/Group_1_Final_Project/README.md

-# Analyzing and Comparing the Growth of New vs Old Generation Stocks
+# Analyzing and Predicting the Growth of both New and Old Generation Stocks

 Members:  Cole Geiger, Yuriy Komissarov, Matthew Yackee, Krishnendu Aneesh